mattvonrocketstein/smashlib/README.rst

 chimera, and SmaSh leverages everything it offers:

   - Simple: all the simplicity of bash when you want it
-  - Flexible: all the power of a RealProgrammingLanguage(tm) when you need it
+  - Flexible: all the power of python if you need that
   - Unsurprising: bashy commands and pythony code both work the way you would expect
   - Hybrid: Mixing python and shell code is possible

 SmaSh is also extensible, and actually has very little core functionality.
 A big part of what it offers is just an organized approach to configuration management and plugins.
-In fact, almost all of what it does happens through plugins!
+In fact, almost all of what it does happens through plugins.
 Apart from what the bash/python hybrid features that come from pysh, SmaSh also inherits all the flexibility of IPython in terms of I/O hooks and pre/post processing.
-So go nuts with your domain specific language or ruby's pry shell or go attach a lisp/lua/node runtime onto this frankenstein bananaphone piano, see if I care.
+So go nuts with your domain specific language or ruby's pry shell or go attach a lisp/lua/node runtime onto this frankenstein bananaphone piano, just see if I care.

 ================
 SmaSh Philosophy